Automattic/mongoose/docs/typescript/query-helpers.md

 ```

 2- Automatically typed:
-Mongoose does support auto typed Query Helpers that it is supplied in schema options.
+Mongoose does support auto typed Query Helpers that it are supplied in schema options.
 Query Helpers functions can be defined as following:

 ```typescript